oimou/electron-vue-with-irohajs/README.md

-# xp-electron-vue
+# electron-vue-with-irohajs

-> An electron-vue project
+> An electron-vue project which work with irohajs

 ## Build Setup